Michael Skubala: Lincoln City

 On 13 November 2023, he was appointed the head coach of League One club Lincoln City.
 His first game ended in a 1–0 defeat to Stevenage.
 His first Lincoln City win came the next game, beating Leyton Orient 1–0.
-He was nominated for the February 2024 Manager of the Month, picking up 16 points from 6 unbeaten games.
-His unbeaten run would continue into March, taking 13 points from the next 5 games, including a 5–1, 6–0 and 5–0 win, getting him another manager of the month nomination.
+He was nominated for the February 2024 Manager of the Month, picking up 16 points from six unbeaten games.
+His unbeaten run would continue into March, taking 13 points from the next five games, gaining him another manager of the month nomination.
 Lincoln City missed out on a play-off place following a 2–0 defeat to League One champions Portsmouth on the final day of the season.

 On the eve of the 2024–25 season, Skubala signed a contract extension until the end of the 2027–28 season.
 Three wins from four and the most goals in League One scored, saw him nominated for August manager of the month.
 He finished his first full season at the club, finishing 11th with 61 points.

-He started the 2025–26 season in fine form - in September he picked up 10 points from his four games, moving the club up to 3rd place - this form saw him win League One manager of the month.
+Lincoln City started the 2025–26 season in fine form – in September the club moved up to third place – this form saw Skubala win League One manager of the month.
+He was again nominated for manager of the month, this time for January, which saw him register 13 points from five games, seeing them defeat promotion rivals Cardiff City and Stockport County.
+This nomination was followed by back-to back manager of the month wins for January and February, firstly for a second straight unbeaten month in January, earning 14 points from six unbeaten matches to move into the automatic promotion places and the following month, getting 13 points from a possible 15, with a 15–2 goals differential.
+In March, he would break Lincoln's unbeaten run record, which now stretched to 20 games, following the win against Stockport County.

+On 6 April 2026, Lincoln City confirmed promotion to the Championship with five games still to play.
+He gained a manager of the month nomination for March a few days later, taking 13 points from a possible 15.
+In April Skubala won the EFL League One Manager of the Season award, after being nominated alongside Graham Alexander, Brian Barry-Murphy and Alex Revell.
+On 21 April, a 2–0 victory over Doncaster Rovers saw the club secure the league title.
+Lincoln finished the season winning 103 points, five months unbeaten and Skubala won the final manager of the month for April.
+At the end of the season he won the LMA League One Manager of the Year.

+Bristol City

+On 29 May 2026, he was appointed the manager of EFL Championship club Bristol City, signing a contract until 2029.

+Personal life

+Born in England, Skubala is of Polish descent through his grandparents who emigrated during World War II.